 Played by: Robert Shaw

-Along with Oddjob and Jaws, he is quite an iconic Bond villain henchman.
-Grant is a tall, burly, blonde SPECTRE agent (SMERSH in the books) and a sadistic, ruthless and psychotic killer.
-Grant's backstory in the movie and book are completely different but both effectively amount to "This is a horrible person you don't want to mess with"
+Along with Oddjob, Baron Samedi and Jaws, he is one of the most iconic Bond villain henchmen.
+Grant is a tall, burly, blond SPECTRE agent (SMERSH in the books) and a sadistic, ruthless and psychotic killer.
+Grant's backstory in the movie and book are completely different but both effectively amount to: "This is a horrible person you don't want to mess with".

 - Alone with the Psycho: Again, one of the only times Bond is totally gotten the drop on by an enemy.